-All documented instances of academic misconduct that warrant sanction at the course and/or program level will be reported by the sanctioning faculty/staff member in writing utilizing the electronic incident form (https:// hermes.asun.edu/eforms/academic-conduct-referral-form-v1-2017/57/) to the Office of the Vice Chancellor for Academic Affairs.
+All documented instances of academic misconduct that warrant sanction at the course and/or program level will be reported by the sanctioning faculty/staff member in writing utilizing the electronic incident form to the Office of the Vice Chancellor for Academic Affairs.
 A bi-annual report of academic misconduct sanctions will be submitted to the Office of the Director of Student Support and Engagement.